hash-platform/explorer/README.md

-HASH eIquidus - 1.0.1
+HASH eIquidus - 1.1.0
 =====================

-The Exor block explorer.
+The HASH block explorer.

 This project is a fork of [eIquidus](https://github.com/team-exor/eiquidus) which is a fork of [Ciquidus Explorer](https://github.com/suprnurd/ciquidus) which is a fork of [Iquidus Explorer](https://github.com/iquidus/explorer).